 - Engage in high risk behaviors while under the influence of drugs and/or alcohol

 Estimating how many sexually transmitted infection (STI) cases occur among young people is not a simple or straightforward task.
 First, most STIs can be “silent,” causing no noticeable symptoms.
 These asymptomatic infections can be diagnosed only through testing.
-Unfortunately, routine screening programs are not widespread, and social stigma and lack of public awareness concerning STIs often inhibits frank discussion between healthcare providers and patients about STI risk and the need for testing.
-Even from estimates, however, what is clear from the statistics about STIs in the U.S. is that young people bear a large portion of the STI burden.
+Unfortunately, routine screening programs are not widespread, and social stigma and lack of public awareness concerning STIs often inhibits frank discussion between healthcare providers and patients about STIs.
+Even from estimates, however, it is clear that young people bear a large portion of the STI burden.

 According to the Centers for Disease Control and Prevention (CDC):